yiisoft/db/docs/en/connection/mssql.md

 ```

 To configure the connection without [DI container](https://github.com/yiisoft/di),
-you need to follow the following steps.
+you need to follow these steps.

 ```php
 <?php